jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 On the SQL Server \| Fragmented Indexes drilldown corrected a problem where on click "Restore default settings" the drilldown shows "Loading ..." message forever. | SOSSE-7452
 When generating a report and multiple SQL Server instances and/or Windows Servers were selected, corrected a problem where the maximum length of the parameter was exceeded. | SOSSE-7202
-On the SQL Server \| Overview page corrected a problem reporting the fragmentation index alarm. | SOSSE-7144

-Spotlight does not show some of the data on the overview randomly | SOSSE-6760
+On the SQL Server \| Overview page corrected a problem reporting the fragmentation index alarm. | SOSSE-7144 When using the Spotlight Client, corrected a refresh issue on the Spotlight Overview page when switching between many connections. | SOSSE-6760
 From a Spotlight Client installed on Windows Server 2008 SP2, corrected an unexpected error on acknowledging a Diagnostic Server Web Connection alarm. | SOSSE-6703
 Corrected a problem behind an unexpected error, raised on generating a defragmentation script. | SOSSE-2408